vwirth/sharpy/README.md

 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center of the Friedrich-Alexander-Universität Erlangen-Nürnberg.

 Furthermore, the authors would like to thank the following people:
+* Jasmin Hacker for her highly valuable contributions to the quality of this framework and its documentation
 * [Nikolai Hofmann](https://github.com/nihofm), [Laura Fink](https://lorafib.github.io/) and [Linus Franke](https://lfranke.github.io/) for providing the CppGL framework that our code is based on
 * [Darius Rückert](https://github.com/darglein/personal), who gave us advice on the implementation details of [Saiga](https://github.com/darglein/saiga), of which we use the datatype interface between Eigen and GLM
 * The authors and contributors of [Yolact](https://github.com/dbolya/yolact), of which we use the code for training the network parameters